This Baileys Chocolate Cake recipe combines two of my favorite things – Baileys and chocolate – in one amazing, moist and fun layer cake!

 16. Top the cake with the third layer of cake.

-18. Set the cake aside and make the chocolate ganache.
+18. Set the cake aside and make the chocolate ganache (see my tips on making chocolate ganache).
 Add the chocolate chips to a metal or glass bowl.

 19. Microwave the heavy whipping cream until boiling, then pour over the chocolate chips.
 Cover the bowl with clear wrap for about 5 minutes.